Prag8855/aab/content/guides/moving-to-berlin.md

 In Germany, when you have a health problem, you go to your *[[Hausarzt]]*.
 Find your *Hausarzt* before you need one.
 It will be easier to see a doctor when you are sick.
 This is useful when you need a [sick note](/glossary/Krankschreibung) for your employer.

 **[Find an English-speaking doctor ➞](/guides/english-speaking-doctors-berlin)**

+### Make a tax declaration

+Your relocation expenses are [tax-deductible](/glossary/steuerlich%20Absetzbar).
+If you move in the middle of the year, you probably paid too much [salary tax](/glossary/Lohnsteuer).
+Make a [tax declaration](/glossary/Steuererklärung) to get some money back.

 ## A new life in Germany